yvelikova/axway-open-docs/content/en/docs/apigtw_admin/general_rbac_ad_ldap.md

 2. For the example policy, select **Policies** > **Management Services** > **Sample LDAP Policies** > **Protect Management Interfaces (LDAP)** when the Admin Node Manager configuration is loaded.
 This policy is summarized at a high-level as follows:

     * **Scripting Language** filter returns `true` if the Node Manager is the Admin Node Manager.
 This enables subsequent HTTP authentication and RBAC, and updates the HTTP headers based on the user role.
 Otherwise, this filter calls the **Call Internal Service (no RBAC)** filter without updating the HTTP headers.
-    * **HTTP Basic Authentication** filter verifies the user name and password against the LDAP repository configured in Step 4: Create an LDAP repository.
+    * **HTTP Basic Authentication** filter verifies the user name and password against the LDAP repository configured in [Create an LDAP repository](#create-an-ldap-repository).
     * **Retrieve Attributes from Directory Server** filter finds the LDAP groups that the user belongs to using the LDAP directory connection configured in [Create an LDAP connection](#create-an-ldap-connection).
     * **Management Services RBAC** filter reads the user roles from the configured message attribute (`authentication.subject.role`).
 This returns `true` if one of the roles has access to the management service currently being invoked, as defined in the `acl.json` file.
 Otherwise, this returns `false` and the **Return HTTP Error 403:Access Denied (Forbidden)** policy is called because the user does not have the correct role.

-3. You must edit some HTTP-based filters and change them from using the **Sample Active Directory Repository** to using the repository that you created in [Step 4: Create an LDAP repository](#Step3).
+3. You must edit some HTTP-based filters and change them from using the **Sample Active Directory Repository** to using the repository that you created in [Create an LDAP repository](#create-an-ldap-repository).
 This repository is referenced in the following filters in the example policy:

     * **Authenticate login attempt**
     * **HTTP Basic**